wpengine/hackathon-catation/README.md

 # Catation - an experiment in IPFS photo sharing

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT NOTE:** Catation is a one-off experiment built over a hackathon at WPEngine, with explicitly **no official plans for maintenance or support from WPEngine**.
+**⚠️⚠️⚠️ IMPORTANT NOTE: ⚠️⚠️⚠️** Catation is a one-off experiment built over a hackathon at WPEngine, with explicitly **no official plans for maintenance or support from WPEngine**.
 The project is released for free under GPL as an act of gratitude towards the FLOSS community.
 You are more than welcome to fork it & develop further on your own, as long as you adhere to the GPL license terms.
-The project **is a quick & dirty prototype**, thus it may and does use various **horrible & amazing shortcuts** and is certainly **not ready for production-like use**.
+The project **is a quick & dirty prototype**, thus it may and does use various **horrible & amazing shortcuts** and is certainly **not ready for production-like use**. ⚠️⚠️⚠️

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️

-Catation is an experimental app for easy sharing of photo albums with non-tech people, using IPFS.
+**Catation** is an experimental app for easy sharing of photo albums with non-tech people, using IPFS.
 The pitch tagline is "Dropbox for IPFS", or:
 "Easily share your cat & vacation photos with your family & friends!"
 (\* dog photos are encouraged as well)